Some Samsung, Hyundai workers self-quarantine as Korea Inc braces for virus impact

 South Korea on Monday reported 161 new cases of the coronavirus, bringing the total number of infected patients in the country to 763, a day after the government raised its infectious disease alert to its highest level.

-Samsung Electronics shares fell 4.1% and Hyundai Motor ended down 4.3%, tracking the wider market’s 3.9% fall, as the spike in new coronavirus cases intensified fears about the epidemic’s fallout on the economy and businesses.
+Samsung Electronics shares fell 4.1% and Hyundai Motor ended down 4.3%, tracking the wider market .KS11's 3.9% fall, as the spike in new coronavirus cases intensified fears about the epidemic's fallout on the economy and businesses.

 Samsung said it has restarted production at its phone factory complex in Gumi on Monday, after closing it over the weekend, adding that the floor where the infected employee worked will resume production on Tuesday.